 Donate for Syria

-Help has been active in Syria since 2012 and continues to support the population.
-We provide families in emergency shelters with relief supplies, strengthen healthcare and promote agricultural measures.
+Help has been active in Syria since 2008: we provide families in emergency shelters with relief supplies, strengthen healthcare and promote agricultural measures.

-The people in Syria are in urgent need of help – donate now!
+Support the people in Syria - donate now!

 How is Help providing support in Syria?

-Immediately after the earthquake disaster in Türkiye and Syria, Help initiated emergency aid measures for affected families.
-Together with our partner organizations, we distributed food parcels, hygiene articles, baby food, diapers, blankets and medicines, among other things.
-We also helped children and young people in particular to cope with trauma and ensured that children from the earthquake region were able to go back to school.
+Following the earthquake in Syria and Turkey, Help provided comprehensive emergency aid for affected families in north-west Syria and distributed urgently needed relief supplies.
+We also supported Syrian children and young people in overcoming trauma and ensured that children from the earthquake region were able to go back to school.

-Help is also supporting sustainable agricultural projects in north-eastern Syria so that people can continue to cultivate their land and provide themselves and their families with food in the future.
+Help also supports sustainable agricultural projects in north-east Syria so that people can continue to cultivate their land and provide themselves and their families with food in the future.
 To this end, we distribute seeds, repair water pipes and provide training.
-We are also the first aid organization in Syria to promote hydroponic systems, which save up to 90 percent water compared to conventional agriculture.
+We are also the first aid organisation in Syria to promote hydroponic systems, which save up to 90 percent water compared to conventional agriculture.

 What is the situation like in Syria?

 Most of Syria's infrastructure has been destroyed by the fighting: roads, power and water lines, hospitals and schools lie in ruins.
 Countless children and young people in Syria face a future of poverty and unemployment due to a lack of education.
-Even today, over 90 percent of people in Syria live below the poverty line.
-Crop failures and inflation have also led to a thirty-fold increase in food prices since the start of the war.
-Over 15 million people in Syria are currently dependent on humanitarian aid.
+Currently, over 90 per cent of people in Syria live below the poverty line.
+Crop failures and inflation have also meant that food prices have risen almost thirty-fold since the start of the war in 2011.

 Julian Loh, Programme Coordinator